lbpoland/book/meta/character-ledger.md

 Open Circle Union motif — Yomiel’s symbol of two circles overlapping with an open centre, representing unity that maintains space for individuality.

 Bone of Bone phrase — Adam’s poetic phrase recognising deep connection; recorded for future use in wedding rites and prayers about covenant.

+Character Ledger Additions (Chapter 7)

+Eve (developed) — The first woman explores the garden’s boundaries.
+She asks probing questions about desire, knowledge, and trust.
+Her sensitivity to scents and rhythms deepens.
+She demonstrates consent in all interactions, requests water or help with gentleness, and practices mutual boundaries with Adam.
+She names creatures with relational insight and learns that desire must be tethered to trust.

+Peliel (developed) — Guardian of rivers.
+He teaches that the northern river’s current itself is a boundary that muffles sound and requires coordination to cross.
+He introduces “boundary stones” for humans to mark personal boundaries.

+Rahab (developed) — Guardian of roaring love.
+He explains that his roar warns of danger and saves.
+He demonstrates that loudness can be an act of mercy.

+Rivqiel (developed) — Young guardian introduces boundary stones and speaks of boundaries humans create together.
+He shows that boundaries are mutual agreements and signs of consideration.

+Thaliel (developed) — Healer aligned with the Bright One yet praying for restraint.
+She pleads with the Bright One not to twist knowledge.
+Her gentle voice contrasts with the adversary’s ambition.

+New Motifs and Symbols —

+Boundary Stone — Smooth stones given by guardians to mark self-imposed boundaries.
+Placing a stone invites mutual agreement and reminds the heart not to cross prematurely.

+Protect Constellation — Asteriel arranges a pattern of stars resembling cupped hands around a flame to symbolise that boundaries protect; one star slightly off shows the effect of breaking the pattern.

+Spiraled Fruit Symbol — Kokabriel designs a symbol of a fruit with a slash through it to denote boundaries of timing rather than distance.

+Open Circle with Dot — Yomiel introduces a symbol representing desire held by trust: an open circle with a single dot in the centre.